fastwarebv/mautic-xml-to-email-bundle/README.md

 5. You should now see the "Xml To Email" in your list of plugins.

 ## [Usage](id:usage)
-Use the "raw" component of the grapesjs e-mail editor.
+Use the "raw" component (`<wj-raw>`) of the grapesjs e-mail editor.
 In the content of the component set to following content:

 ```
 <feed url="<<FEEDURL>>">